Teradata/product-help/Console/Account/Notification-Settings.md

-# Notification Settings
+# Title

 Enable or disable the notifications you want to see.

 All notifications appear in the **Notifications** hub, and can also be sent to your registered email id, if enabled.